Pandemic Aid That’s Still Available

 Congress increased subsidies for healthcare plans under the Affordable Care Act in the American Rescue Plan Act of 2021.
 Under this benefit, more people qualify for help in paying for health insurance, meaning lower premiums for many, depending on household income.

 This is intended to extend health insurance to a significant portion of uninsured Americans.
 The benefit is set to expire at the end of 2022, but Congress could extend it or make it permanent.
-In the meantime, open enrollment ends on Jan.
-15. After that, you have to have a qualifying event, such as losing a job, to apply for insurance and aid under the plan.
+In the meantime, open enrollment ended Jan.
+15, so it's too late for many new enrollees this year.
+But if you have a qualifying event, such as losing a job, you can apply for insurance and under the plan regardless of open enrollment.

 While there is no longer a federal ban on evictions, struggling renters may still be eligible for federal aid to help them avoid becoming homeless.
 According to the most recently available Treasury Department statistics, more than 2.5 million renters and landlords had received federal rental assistance aid through local and state agencies as of the end of October.
 The government expected to spend between $25 and $30 billion by the end of the year out of a total of $46.6 billion provided in two federal relief acts.